PatrickCallaghan/datastax-leaderboard-demo/README.md

 	dsetool create_core datastax_leaderboard_demo.stage_leaderboard generateResources=true reindex=true

-Using the command line tool, cqlsh.
-To use the limit properly, turn off the pagination using
+We will use the command line tool, cqlsh.
+To use the limit properly with Solr Search queries, turn off the pagination using

 	paging off